-Industrial Design, CAD, Virtual & Physical Prototype
+Industrial Design, CAD, Virtual & Physical Prototyping

 Vent Fan